Azure/bicep-registry-modules/avm/ptn/app/container-job/README.md

 - Type: string
 - Example: `mcr.microsoft.com/k8se/quickstart-jobs:latest`

-### Parameter: `keyVaultName`

-The name of the Key Vault that will be created to store the Application Insights connection string and be used for your secrets.

-- Required: Yes
-- Type: string
-- Example: `kv${uniqueString(nameSuffix, location, resourceGroup().name)`

 ### Parameter: `name`

 Name of the resource to create.
+Will be used for naming the job and other resources.

 - Required: Yes
 - Type: string